matthew-brett/learn-pages/week6_session1.md

 ## Recording

-We didn't record the first half of the session, so I (Matthew) will make a new recording covering the material.
+We didn't record the first half of the session, so [here is a new recording covering the material](https://vimeo.com/749994305).

-Here is the recording for [the second half of week 6 session 1](https://us06web.zoom.us/rec/share/Eas61ccbo8WMbACyGpYnaMBj9W0zqJaDafftWaGFb72Kn-mISqh9wROMicfpFLc.ntsS9YJ1xYz-vRBM)
+This is the recording for [the second half of week 6 session 1](https://us06web.zoom.us/rec/share/Eas61ccbo8WMbACyGpYnaMBj9W0zqJaDafftWaGFb72Kn-mISqh9wROMicfpFLc.ntsS9YJ1xYz-vRBM)

 ## Schedule and plan